-YARTS staff recommends showing up at the YARTS stop early to beat the crowds and to ensure your watch is in sync with the YARTS drivers’ atomic clocks.
-The bus drivers don’t leave a stop until their clocks hit the scheduled departure time.
+YARTS staff recommends showing up at the YARTS stop early to beat the crowds.
 Before boarding, you can load any strollers, backpacks, bikes or luggage into the stowage area.

 Ride Free Park Shuttle

 As you enter the park, YARTs buses get to use the “bus-only” lane when park traffic is heavy, which means less time for you in a vehicle and more time outdoors in the park.
 Once you’re in the Yosemite Valley, you can get to where you want to go by taking the free park shuttle.
-It serves the valley, El Capitan, Tuolumne Meadows (in the summer) and Badger Pass Ski Area, recently known as the Yosemite Ski and Snowboard Area, (in winter).
+It serves the valley, El Capitan, Tuolumne Meadows (in the summer) and in the winter the Badger Pass Ski Area, recently known as the Yosemite Ski and Snowboard Area.
 Without having to worry about where to park at trailheads or visitor centers, you can maximize your time in the park.

 And at the end of the day, you don’t have to worry about the drive home.